ygda-org/programming-guide/sections/section-6.md

 ### Enemy Movement

 With your experience scripting the player earlier, you should be able to program this enemy alone now.
 Here is what your script should do:
-- Declare a constant speed for the player
+- Declare a constant speed
 - Move the enemy horizontally in any direction until it encounters a wall
     - Use the built-in `CharacterBody2D` function `is_on_wall()` to check for this.
     - Use `move_and_slide()` to move based on velocity.
-- When it encounters a wall, it should turn around (it's velocity should be negated)
+- When it encounters a wall, it should turn around (it's velocity should be negated) and flip its sprite (something like `$AnimatedSprite2D.flip_h = not $AnimatedSprite2D.flip_h`)

 > This works similarly to your player script!
 Since it's a `CharacterBody2D` like our player, you can reuse all the functionality from our old `player.gd` script.